 Mental Health Awareness Trainings

-To register for a Mental Health First Aid class, please click on the class link below.
+To register for the A.I.D. mental health awareness training, please click on the class link below.

 Hear to Help Initiative for Medina County